justinmahar/superpowerlistdb/README.md

 ## License

 While it's publicly available for your use, I still retain the intellectual property rights.
-As such, you have permission to use this database for personal or commercial use.
+As such, you have permission to use this database for personal, educational, or commercial use.
 All I ask is that if you use the contents of this database, simply put the attribution "Copyright © Justin Mahar | The Superpower List" in a visible location where the information is shown, with an optional link back to this project on GitHub.

 Enjoy!